zogzog/tshistory_formula/README.md

 ## General Syntax

-Formulas are expressed in a lisp-like syntax using `operators`, mandatory parameters and keyword (optional) parameters.
+Formulas are expressed in a lisp-like syntax using `operators`, positional (mandatory) parameters and keyword (optional) parameters.

 The general form is: